alexrfling/heatmap-ns/README.md

 * _options_ - an object specifying various attributes of the rendering and widget
   * __width__ - the width, in pixels, of the widget.
 If falsy, the width of the widget will be the same as the width of the widget's parent element (default: `undefined`)
   * __height__ - the height, in pixels, of the widget (default: `400`)
+  * __colClustOrder__ - an array of strings (all of the column names in `data`) indicating the order in which the columns should be displayed in the heatmap (the first element will be the left-most column and the last element will be the right-most column).
+By default, the columns will be displayed in the order that they appear in `data`
+  * __rowClustOrder__ - an array of strings (all of the row names in `data`) indicating the order in which the rows should be displayed in the heatmap (the first element will be the top-most row and the last element will be the bottom-most row).
+By default, the rows will be displayed in the order that they appear in `data`
+  * __colAnnotations__ - a CSV-formatted string representing annotations for the columns of the `data` matrix
+  * __rowAnnotations__ - a CSV-formatted string representing annotations for the rows of the `data` matrix
   * __loColor__ - the color for data with negative z-scores (default: `'cornflowerblue'`)
   * __mdColor__ - the color for data with a z-score of 0 (default: `'black'`)
   * __hiColor__ - the color for data with positive z-scores (default: `'orange'`)